JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/camera/image-processing.md

 ## Overview

-The RotoClear camera system includes advanced image processing capabilities for enhancing video quality, adding overlays, and performing real-time transformations.
+The C Pro camera system includes advanced image processing capabilities for enhancing video quality, adding overlays, and performing real-time transformations.
 Processing is performed using a combination of CPU, GPU, and FPGA acceleration.

 ## Image Processing Pipeline